Cremation Costs in Mississippi | 2026 Guide

 What is the least expensive cremation service?

-Direct cremation takes care of the immediate need to handle the disposition of the deceased.
-Still, it can also enable the family to defer the need for a memorial service or enable them to craft their own bespoke personalized ‘send off.’
+Direct cremation addresses the immediate need to arrange the deceased’s disposition.
+Still, it can also allow the family to defer the need for a memorial service or craft their own bespoke, personalized ‘send off.’

-Are there any extra fees added to a low-cost cremation service package?
+Are there any additional fees for a low-cost cremation service package?

 The service charge for a direct cremation is listed on the funeral provider’s General Price List.
 This should include the basic services of the funeral director, collection and transfer of the deceased, completing the legal paperwork, and conducting the cremation.
 It usually includes a simple cardboard cremation container and a temporary urn.